coopercenter/sol-tax-webapp/README.md

 9. Under _Settings_ :arrow_right: _Configuration_ :arrow_right: _Application settings_ of the developer webapp, add the environmental variables as found in the _hiddenVars_ folder in your cloned repository by adding a new application setting.
 10. In _settings.py_, add your developer web app domain to `ALLOWED_HOSTS = ['domain_name.azurewebsites.net']` and `CSRF_TRUSTED_ORIGIN = ['https://domain_name.azurewebsites.net']`
 11. Deploy the code, selecting repository as _sol-tax-webapp_ and branch as your branch in the Deployment Center.
+When the code is deployed, under _Configurations_ turn _Always On_ on to keep the app loaded even when there is no traffic otherwise the site will take a while to load.
     - After checking to ensure the developer Azure site is successful, merge your branch with the master branch to update the SolTax Azure server.
     - Otherwise, if the deployment failed or the server failed to load, address the error as needed, push the changes to your branch, and redeploy the code.
 For additional help, see [Debugging Tips](#debugging-tips).